 ADOPTION AND AMENDMENTS

-These Bylaws shall take effect at the adjournment of the annual meeting at which they are adopted.
+A. These Bylaws shall take effect at the adjournment of the annual meeting at which they are adopted.
 They may be adopted, altered, amended, added to or repealed at any time by a majority vote of all members and official designees in attendance at any annual meeting of the Council.

-Proposed amendments to the Articles of Incorporation shall be submitted
+B. Proposed amendments to the Articles of Incorporation shall be submitted

 to the Executive Committee.
 If the Executive Committee adopts a resolution finding that the proposed amendment is in the best interest of the Council, the Executive Committee shall submit it to a vote of the members at the annual meeting.
 A vote of more than two-thirds of the members present and eligible to vote shall be required for adoption of any such amendment.